 Lampach’s company recently released “Doug’s Varin,” a line of cannabis products including vape pens and more that emphasizes high THCV content.

-Level Blends, another California company, also recently released a line of sublingual tablets offering THCV doses in edible form.
+Level Blends, another California company, also recently released a line of sublingual tablets offering doses of the cannabinoid in edible form.

-As more consumers and cannabis product manufacturers become aware of THCV and its effects, both the supply and the demand for THCV products are likely to increase.
+As more consumers and cannabis product manufacturers become aware of this cannabinoid and its effects, both the supply and the demand for THCV products are likely to increase.
 “The market is wide open, leaving a blue-skies opportunity for THCV,” Lampach said.